tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 The next morning, we wrapped Frank in a giant Ziploc bag and sealed him up like evidence from a crime scene.

 We arrived at Dr. Rudolph's office before lunchtime.
 He was a short, jolly-looking fellow with ruby cheeks and wire-rimmed glasses.
-Awards, diplomas, and maps of ancient Mesopotamia hung on his walls beside a mahogany bookshelf.
+Awards, diplomas, and maps of ancient Mesopotamia hung on his walls.

 Dr. Randolph invited us to sit.
 "So, tell me about this mysterious addition to your family."
-He twirled his pen, raptly listening as we shared our story.
+He twirled his pen, raptly listening as we explained.

-After we filled him in, Dr. Randolph motioned toward Frank.
+Afterward, Dr. Randolph motioned toward Frank.
 "Let's have a look, shall we?"

-Brooke handed him the Ziploc bag with Frank.
+Brooke handed him the Ziploc bag.

-He removed Frank from the bag and stood him on the desk, studying him.
-"Sometimes dolls carry energy.
-I could fill a small library with the stories involving haunted dolls.
-Dolls are some of the most common items associated with paranormal activity.
-Some say it's because of their likeness to humans.”
+He stood Frank on the desk, studying him.
+"I could fill a library with the stories involving haunted dolls.
+Dolls are some of the most common items associated with paranormal activity because of their likeness to humans.”

 "Do you think it's a *poltergeist*?"
 I asked.